-Finding and opening the files through windows explorer is simple but it takes some time.
-There is a faster way to achieve the same using the command prompt.
-Working through the command prompt is the quickest way to get things done.
-Through the command prompt, you can find things quickly and allows you to open the files right there.
+Finding and opening files via Windows Explorer is easy, but it takes a bit longer.
+There is a faster way to accomplish the same thing: the Command Prompt.
+Command Prompt is the fastest way to get things done.
+Using Command Prompt, you can find things quickly and open the files directly.
+This guide works for Windows 10 and Windows 11.

 Type cmd in the search bar of your Windows 10 computer.
 From the results, click on the command prompt to open it.
 Type the following line in command prompt window: